Whole New Mess: Composition

 The album was written following the collapse of a romantic relationship, with Olsen noting: "I was really depressed.
 I had no idea whether the songs were good.
 They were just about my life.
 I could have recorded them at home and kept them as demos, but I knew Michael [Harris] was someone I could be depressed in front of, who would help me to explore it in different ways.
 It was such an emotional process."

 Critical reception

 The album was critically acclaimed upon its release.
-At Metacritic, based on fifteen professional reviews, it received a weighted average score of 83 out of 100.
+At Metacritic, based on sixteen professional reviews, it received a weighted average score of 83 out of 100.